tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded (it's skipped because store PID is still present in store registry)
+- another request for the same `user_id` is received and new user handler process is spawned but `:DOWN` message hasn't been received yet so user rates are not reloaded (reloading is skipped because store PID is still present in store registry)

 - `:DOWN` message is received and handled in user rate store registry - store PID (that is agent PID) is removed from ETS table

-- agent value is attempted to be retrieved to delete user rate from store but store PID is gone now which results into runtime error (I raise it manually when store is not found in store registry)
+- agent value is attempted to be retrieved to delete user rate from store but store PID is gone now which results into runtime error (it's raised manually when store is not found in store registry)

 SUMMARY: